bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 A new shared security group is created on the base of existing templates.
 This security group will be created with a ``shared`` type.

-If you would like to create a new shared security group, click "Create" in the bottom-right corner and fill in the form:
+If you would like to create a new shared security group, navigate to the Shared Security Group section and click "Create" in the bottom-right corner.
+Then, fill in the form:

 .. note:: Required fields are marked with an asterisk (*).